kaz-utashiro/actions-use-brew-tools/README.md

 installation.
 So it takes time to find them if many files are already installed before command execution.

+By default, only files under the directory returned by `brew --prefix` will be archived.
+If the `brew` command installs files in other directories, specify them with the `path` parameter.

 Output is same as [`@actions/cache`](https://github.com/actions/cache).